JakeWnuk/ptt/README.md

 These create or alter based on the selected mode.

   -t decode
-        Transforms input by URL, HTML, and Unicode escape decoding.
+        Transforms input by HTML and Unicode escape decoding.
   -t dehex
         Transforms input by decoding $HEX[...] formatted strings.
   -t encode
-        Transforms input by URL, HTML, and Unicode escape encoding.
+        Transforms input by HTML and Unicode escape encoding.
   -t hex
         Transforms input by encoding strings into $HEX[...] format.
   -t mask -rm [uldsb] -v